TrafficLLMv1/TrafficLLM/README.md

 ## Acknowledgements

-Many thanks to the related work [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B) and [Llama2](https://github.com/meta-llama/llama-recipes) that serves as foundations for our framework and code repository.
+Many thanks to the related work [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B) and [Llama2](https://github.com/meta-llama/llama-recipes) that serves as foundations for our framework and codes.
 The design of building TrafficLLM is inspired by [ET-BERT](https://github.com/linwhitehat/ET-BERT) and [GraphGPT](https://github.com/HKUDS/GraphGPT).
 Thanks for their wonderful works.